16

 While season 5 is expected to mark the end of the series, the universe of Stranger Things still has a bright future.
 Indeed, this world imagined by the Duffer Brothers is expected to give birth to a stage play, an animated series, and possibly another series taking place in Japan.

-https://www.youtube.com/watch?v=d1z4a4us47wThe first trailer of the series Stranger Things season 5.
+https://www.youtube.com/watch?v=h-2LIjOt0rAA first glimpse of the series Stranger Things season 5.

 A colossal production

 In the meantime, the previous seasons of Stranger Things are still available on Netflix.
-Remember, on July 1st, 2024, at 9:01 AM, the final two episodes of Stranger Things season 4 were released on the platform.
-Everyone was talking about them online.
-But were they really worth the attention, especially considering their respective length of 1 hour 25 minutes and 2 hours 19 minutes?
+Remember, on July 1st, 2024, at 9:01 AM, the final two episodes of season 4 were released on the platform.
+Everyone was talking about it.
+But were they really worth the attention?
+Especially when considering their respective length of 1 hour 25 minutes and 2 hours 19 minutes?

 The first seven episodes of Stranger Things season 4 – which each cost a staggering sum of $30 million and collectively ran over 9 hours – have so far not been particularly convincing.
 The show’s special effects, which cost more per episode than Game of Thrones, are indeed colossal, but were they enough to impress the audience?